Complete Streets Program

 - After considering all possible projects from these varied sources, Jacobs Engineering created a list of 52 projects for the Town’s Complete Streets Working Group to consider.
 The Working Group then reviewed the list of 52 projects and narrowed it down to 26 to be considered by MassDOT for acceptance during the 5 year planning time horizon.
 Those 26 projects were then ranked based on factors, such as connectivity to schools and public buildings, to produce a proposed list of projects to then be evaluated to develop more detailed cost estimates.

 Based on all of this information, Concord completed its draft Prioritization Plan, which can be found by clicking on the link below.
-The plan will be presented at a Public meeting of the Public Works Commission on September 11, 2019 at 7:30 PM at 141 Keyes Road, Concord, Mass and submitted to Mass DOT for approval.
-The Town is now seeking public comment on the plan.
-Please submit your comments to CPW.Info@ConcordMA.gov
+This plan was presented at a Public meeting of the Public Works Commission on September 11, 2019 and submitted to Mass DOT for approval.